RutsuKun/minisite/README.md

 README!

 1) Script doesn't have login and register functions, so if you want create post use strona.php but first secure this file - for example use .htaccess :)
-2) Please don't remove comments with authors of this script!
-We haven't place this informations in footer because we want this info in script.
-3) Remember, before using this script, create database :)
+2) Remember, before using this script, create database :)

 - create file (sitesitesite.php) paste this code and run in browser (www.yoursitename.tld/sitesitesite.php):